kirsenky/unk_pub/new_engine/README.md

 # Installation

-Installation can be done by one of two ways below:
-1. Clone repository
+1. Download code
-2. Copy index.html and tst.js from new_engine folder to local folder
+2. Put index.html and tst.js to one folder

 # Execution

-Open index.html in browser.
+Open file index.html in one of listed below browsers.

 Should work in Firefox, Chrome, IE.

+Click on button 'start' when form was shown.